-39 Judicial review
+Judicial review

-Can PII owners appeal against orders of the supervisory authority to the courts?
+42 Can PII owners appeal against orders of the supervisory authority to the courts?

 Yes.
-Since the INAI is an administrative authority, any of its resolutions can be challenged through a nullity trial before the Federal Court for Tax and Administrative Affairs, and later on through a Constitutional rights action known as Amparo suit.
+Since the National Institute of Transparency, Access to Information and Personal Data Protection is an administrative authority, any of its resolutions can be challenged through a nullity trial before the Federal Court for Administrative Affairs, and later on through a constitutional rights action known as Amparo suit.